cncf/techdocs/analyses/0012-TUF/analysis.md

 #### Communication methods documented

-- The website repo link may be included on the site as an entry point for the project or the umbrella repo [theupdateframework](https://github.com/theupdateframework) that lists all TUF repositories.
+- Provide information about project meetings, e.g., a meeting link and calendar. project or the umbrella repo [theupdateframework](https://github.com/theupdateframework) that lists all TUF repositories.
-- Include communication channels on the Docs repo README for visibility.
+- Maintain issues, track, close, and stale old issues to reduce backlog.
 - Provide information about project meetings e.g a meeting link and calendar.

 #### Beginner friendly issue backlog

 - Maintain issues, track,close and stale old issues to reduce backlog.
-- Label all issues to assist new users and contributors identify areas of interest.
+- Include instructions on how to contribute to a CONTRIBUTING guideline, e.g., how interest.

 #### New contributor getting started content